-qualified government tax information source (QGTI) [b-EV-Cert]: A Qualified Governmental Information Source that specifically contains tax information relating to Private Organizations, Business Entities, or Individuals.
+3.1.17 qualified government tax information source (QGTI) [b-EV-Cert]: A Qualified Governmental Information Source that specifically contains tax information relating to Private Organizations, Business Entities, or Individuals.

-qualified independent information source (QIIS): A regularly-updated updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.
+3.1.18 qualified independent information source (QIIS) [b-EV-Cert]: A regularlyregularly updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

-registration agency [b-EV-Cert]: A Governmental Agency that registers business information in connection with an entity’s business formation or authorization to conduct business under a license, charter or other certification.
+3.1.19 registration agency [b-EV-Cert]: A Governmental Agency that registers business information in connection with an entity’s business formation or authorization to conduct business under a license, charter or other certification.